1 Day in Arches National Park Itinerary

 With your timed entry in hand, head to the park’s main entrance on Highway 191 just north of Moab, Utah.

-Take a right onto Windows Road and find a parking spot in the circular parking lot at the end of the road.
+Once you’ve traveled to the end of Windows Road, find a parking spot in the circular parking lot at the end of the road.

-From here, you can do two short hikes, both of which come recommended.
+From here, you can do two short hikes which allow you to get up close to the park’s arches.

 The trailhead for the Double Arch trail is on the far left of the parking lot.